afiaka87/dalle-pytorch-datasets/README.md

 None of this code works yet.
 If you'd like to contribute, create a pull request!
 We need all the datasets we can get.
 Otherwise come back in a few weeks to check on progress.

-This repository includes metadata and instructions for downloading many captioned datasets.
+This repository includes metadata and instructions for downloading many captioned datasets + generated captions from labels.

 Thanks to @yashbonde, we eventually intend to include generated captions for a variety of datasets that don't include captions.